PiteerW-13/GW-Binary-TimeFrequency-Project/README.md

-# Computational Simulation of Gravitational Waves
+# Computational Simulation and Analysis in Orbital Evolution and Time-Frequency Morphology of Gravitational Waves from Compact Binary Systems

 Author:
 Peter Zhuo Xi Wu